Tdrinker/NEmo-dataset/README.md

 where
 * `text-only`, `image-only`, `text_image` correspond to the three experimental conditions.
 The corresponding news set can be identified either by the `news headline` key, or by the `image url` key, which corresponds to the image id in GVFC in the same way as `url` described above.
 * all other variables are the same as in data_10.json and data_1.json

+## Acknowledgement
+This material is based upon work partially supported by the National Science Foundation under Grant No. 1838193.
+Any opinions, findings, and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of the National Science Foundation.